-We have been working under the new SEND Code of Practice for almost five years and our policies and procedures continue to focus on increased parental involvement in a child-centred process.
+We have been working under the new SEND Code of Practice for almost six years and our policies and procedures continue to focus on increased parental involvement in a childcentred process.
 Our Pupil Profiles allow the child's voice to be at the heart of provision planning and give parents regular opportunity to contribute to the plan.

-During 2022-23, we continued to focus on providing protected intervention times within each phase of the school to ensure all identified pupils could receive the most effective intervention without detracting from 'First Quality Teaching' opportunities.
-We embedded RWI phonics across EYFS and KS1; training all staff including those in KS2, ensuring fidelity to the scheme.
+During 2023-24, we continued to focus on providing protected intervention times within each phase of the school to ensure all identified pupils could receive the most effective intervention without detracting from 'First Quality Teaching' opportunities.